mdfasano/chat-app/README.md

 ![ERD](https://i.imgur.com/Gt12Uph.png)

 ## Future Enhancements
+- Add the ability for users to interact with each others profiles
 - Add the ability for users to comment on each other's posts
 - Add a landing page that shows links to all users profiles
 - Update graphics of the app to feel crisp and clean